Extreme Rules (2021): Preliminary matches

 The actual pay-per-view opened with The New Day (WWE Champion Big E, Kofi Kingston, and Xavier Woods) facing Bobby Lashley, AJ Styles, and Omos in a six-man tag team match.
 During the match, Kingston tried to make the tag to Big E, but Lashley pulled Big E off the apron and attacked him.
 Woods tagged in and performed a Tornado DDT on Lashley for a nearfall.
 Lashley then performed a Running Powerslam on Woods for a nearfall.
 Big E tagged in and hit three Belly-to-Belly Suplexes and a Warrior Splash on Styles.
 Big E and Kingston performed a Double Stomp/Powerbomb combination on Styles, but Lashley broke up the pin.
 Lashley went for a Spear, but Kingston sent him outside the ring.
 Kingston went for a Suicide Dive on Lashley, but Omos caught Kingston in mid-air with a Chop.
 As Lashley went for the Spear on Big E, Styles tagged himself in and missed a Phenomenal Forearm on Big E while Lashley tagged himself in and Lashley accidentally executed a Spear on Styles.
 Big E executed a Big Ending on Lashley to win the match.

-Next, The Usos (Jey Uso and Jimmy Uso) defended the WWE SmackDown Tag Team Championship against The Street Profits (Angelo Dawkins and Montez Ford).
+Next, The Usos (Jey Uso and Jimmy Uso) defended the SmackDown Tag Team Championship against The Street Profits (Angelo Dawkins and Montez Ford).
 The Usos attacked the injured ribs on Ford throughout the match.
 Towards the end, The Street Profits performed a Blockbuster on Jimmy, and Ford got a nearfall.
 The Usos threw Dawkins into the barricade and Ford hit a Running Flip Dive on both Jey and Jimmy.
 Back in the ring, Ford executed a Frog Splash on Jey for a nearfall.
 The Usos executed a Double Superkick on Dawkins and one to Ford.
 The Usos followed up with a Double Superfly Splash on Ford to retain the titles.